Indigenous Traditions – Bruncas’ ‘The Dance of the Devils’

 Every year these communities celebrate the well-known “Juego de los Diablitos” which translates to ‘The Dance of the Devils’ in English; a 500 years old tradition of performance with masks telling a tale and symbolic views of the Spanish conquer over the indigenous tribes.
 The Boruka celebrations run from from the 30th of December to the 2nd of January every year, and Rey Curré’s from January 28th to February 2nd.

-The game is well developed and structured; having ten different phases that play out over four days.
-The devils are born at midnight of the first day; where children, elderly indigenous citizens and “los mayores” –the name given to the senior indigenous leaders, will dance in joy and drink ‘chicha’–drink of fermented corn, until the sunrise.
+The game is well developed and structured with ten different phases that play out over four days.
+The devils are born at midnight of the first day; where children, elderly indigenous citizens and “los mayores” —the name given to the senior indigenous leaders, will dance in joy and drink ‘chicha’—a drink of fermented corn, until the sunrise.

 On the second and third days the battle takes its twists and turns, accentuated by the drums and flutes.
-The bull faces the devils, taking them through the village, visiting different houses, walking the unpaved roads, and running from side to side around the ‘platano’ trees, whilst everyone’s drinking the ‘chicha’ again.
-The drink initially represents the first sweat of the bull, but then finishes by representing the blood.
+The bull faces the devils, taking them through the village, visiting different houses, walking the unpaved roads, and running from side to side around the ‘platano’ trees, whilst everyone continues drinking ‘chicha’.
+The drink initially represents the first sweat of the bull, but by the end represents its blood.

 The devils challenge the bull, push him around and confront him.
-Sometimes there can be twenty men against one bull–incarnated by the strongest men in the village.
-Men switch around in order to stay fresh and energized and keep the bull very fierce, as he repeatedly pushes the devils to the ground.
+Sometimes there can be twenty men against one bull—incarnated by the strongest men in the village.
+Men switch around in order to stay fresh and energized and keep the bull very fierce and can repeatedly push the devils to the ground.
 It is not uncommon to see indigenous men with bumps and bruises on their faces due to the contact between the bull and the wooden masks that protect their faces.
 This game is no joke.
 Neither women nor children participate due to the strength of the spectacle between the opponents.

-By the fourth day the bull has conquered the devils and they die, as is foretold by modern history.
-Never the less, at sunset the final part of the tradition takes place: the devils are re-born through magic and kill the bull.
+By the fourth day the bull has conquered the devils and they die, as it is foretold by modern history.
+Nevertheless, at sunset the final part of the tradition takes place: the devils are re-born through magic and kill the bull.
 They burn him and drink his blood.
-The symbolic ending of the tale of the Brunkas talks about their culture that has been re-born from the ashes, and nowadays it is still alive.
-It’s a bold statement about future as well, they perform this tradition every year so the new generations don’t lose the important link to their history.
+The symbolic ending of the tale of the Brunkas depicts their culture which has been re-born from the ashes, and nowadays it is still alive.
+It’s a bold statement about future as well.
+This ‘dance of the devils’ is performed every year so the yourger generations don’t lose the important link to their history.